Liheng-Yi/screen-watch/README.md

 - **Use Case**: Automatic fallback if EasyOCR fails or isn't installed

 The system automatically uses EasyOCR if available, falling back to Tesseract when needed.

+## Selecting Card Regions

+When you choose option `1` in the menu, you'll be prompted to select a single region that contains both card ranks.
+The detector automatically finds the two ranks in that area.
+You can rerun the setup at any time to recapture the region.
+All selections are saved to `settings.json`.